-Approved by Governing Council on October 12, 2007 Reviewed and Approved by Governing Council on April 12, 2013 Reviewed and Approved by Governing Council on March 13, 2020
+Approved by SELPA Governance Council on October 12, 2007 Reviewed and Approved by SELPA Governance Council on April 12, 2013 Reviewed and Approved by SELPA Governance Council on March 13, 2020 Reviewed and Approved by SELPA Governance Council on May 12, 2023

-PREVENTION OF SIGNIFICANT DISPROPORTIONALITY LAR 4.1
+PREVENTION OF SIGNIFICANT DISPROPORTIONALITY

-Members of the San Luis Obispo SELPA recognize that practices which lead to the unintentional overrepresentation in special education of any racial, ethic, gender, or disability group is an unacceptable practice.
-It is further recognized that prevention will occur largely through research based, proven effective, planned general education interventions, especially in the area of reading which the LEAs are moving toward.
-The member LEAs shall institute practices to prevent significant disproportionality of students receiving special education services by following this local administrative regulation and other local policies and regulations found in the Local Plan and associated Procedures Manual.
-To insure the prevention of significant disproportionality, member LEAs shall institute or continue practices to prevent disproportionality while securitizing data and practices on an ongoing basis relating to the following areas:
+The Local Education Agency (LEA) members of the San Luis Obispo County Special Education Local Plan Area (SELPA) recognize that practices which lead to the unintentional overrepresentation in special education of any racial, ethnic, gender, or disability group is an unacceptable practice.
+It is further recognized that prevention will occur largely through the utilization of research-based- general education interventions, especially in the area of reading.
+The LEA members within the SELPA shall institute practices to prevent significant disproportionality of students receiving special education services by following this local administrative regulation and other local policies and regulations found in the Local Plan and associated Procedures Manuals and Guides.
+To insure the prevention of significant disproportionality, LEA members of the SELPA shall institute or continue to utilize practices to prevent disproportionality while analyzing data and practices on an ongoing basis relating to the following areas: